What Are WordPress Themes (And Where to Find Them)

 Ultimately, choosing a free or premium theme will always be based on your unique requirements.
 If you have the time and expertise, along with a minimal budget, a free theme could be ideal.
 However, in most cases, a premium theme will likely be your best option, given the vast number available.

 As we briefly alluded to, there are a wealth of places to find WordPress themes, covering all manner of budgets and niches.
-Let’s discuss three of them, starting with one we’ve already mentioned.
+Let’s discuss two of them, starting with one we’ve already mentioned.

 1. The WordPress.org Theme Directory